Fear is an inevitable part of being human. How to work with, and even welcome, fear in our lives.

 If you or a loved one have ever had a near miss in a car accident or a health scare, you probably found yourself suddenly deeply aware of how precious life is.
 And wondering how you could have wasted time worrying about things that were not important.

 “[Humans] go to far greater lengths to avoid what they fear, than to obtain what they desire.”Dan Brown

 Fear is an energy that is intended to call our attention and initiate action.
 When we are unable or unwilling to take action, our fear cannot discharge.
-Unless the perceived threat resolves itself, fear lingers, casting an ongoing shadow that dampens our tranquility, confidence and vitality.
+Unless the perceived threat resolves itself, fear lingers on and casts an ongoing shadow over us, dampening our tranquility, confidence and vitality.

 One of our most common limiting fears is that of loss.
-We often live in fear of losing things that we think are important – including life, health, career, money, status, relationships, love and approval.
-The sad thing about living with unresolved fear is that in being constantly afraid of losing something, we lose the ability to enjoy what we have.
+We often live in fear of losing things that are important to us – including life, health, career, money, status, relationships, love and approval.
+The sad thing about living with unresolved fear is that in being constantly afraid of losing something, we lose the ability to enjoy it.

 Many people do not acknowledge or even recognize the role that fear pays in their lives.
 But you can see the impact of fear from the ways in which people act and make choices.
 Fear underlies any choice or action where we reject our real selves or attempt to avoid the reality of what is.

 The inability or unwillingness to acknowledge fear prevents us from being able to work with and resolve it.
 Unresolved fear prevents us from being fully present in our lives, hindering us from being ourselves and opening up to others.

 Working With Fear